-Pursuant to the Insurance Act and statutory regulations of the individual countries where Group members operate, equalisation provisions are defined as technical provisions, and their establishing and releasing is taken to profit or loss.
-As this is not IFRS-compliant, the Group carries these provisions within profit reserves, which is in line with IFRSs.
-All movements in these reserves are recognised in equity as a decrease/increase in net profit for the year.
+Pursuant to the Insurance Act and statutory regulations of the individual countries where Group members operate, equalisation provisions are defined as technical provisions, and their appropriation of reserves as part of distribution of distributable establishing and releasing is taken to profit or loss.
+As this is not profit, which is subject to approval of the general meeting.
+IFRS-compliant, the Group carries these provisions within profit reserves, which is in line with IFRSs.
+All movements in these reserves are recognised in equity as a decrease/increase in net 17. profit for the year.
 The same is true for catastrophe equalisation reserves.